 the person commits an offence and is liable to a fine of $500.

-44. Restriction on use of “Incorporated”
+44. Use of “Incorporated” restricted

 If a person carries on business or enters into a contract under any name or title of which “Incorporated” or any abbreviation of that word is the final word or abbreviation, the person is, unless incorporated under this Act or any other law, guilty of an offence.